emmeowzing/dynamic-continuation-orb/README.md

 from here, move any jobs, workflows, or orbs, to their new configs in containing directories.

-> Note: Not all configs must be valid.
-Because the additional configs are called in separate workflow(s), only the final, merged image need be valid if checked via `circleci config validate /path/to/continuation-config.yml`.
-This said, it's probably best if you have a valid config in each module, for ease of development.
+> **Note:** Not all module configs must be valid.
+Because the additional configs are called in separate workflow(s), only the final, merged image need be valid if checked via `circleci config validate /path/to/generated/config.yml`.
+This said, it's
+> probably best if you have a valid config in each module, for ease of development.

 #### Example

-For example, if you have a directory layout such as
+If you have a directory layout

 ```
 .circleci/config.yml